tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

     flatten(conn_str, relation_name, column_name, embedding_dim)
 ```

 Execute the python script.
+This will write the expanded data to a csv named `titles_flattened.csv`.
  This could take several minutes depending on your compute resources.

 ```bash
 python flatten.py --connection_str $TEMBO_CONN --relation_name titles --column_name clickbait_embeddings --embedding_dim 384
 ```

-This writes the data to a csv.
-For speed, we will use psql and \copy again to insert this back into postgres.
+Load the flattened data into Postgres using `psql`.
+First, connect to your Tembo instance, then execute the `\copy` command below.

 ```bash
 psql $TEMBO_CONN